MattBunch/Digital-Rain-Project/README.md

 Fixed random color button visualization.

-to do:
-implement better menu system.
-impleement generateXEast, generateYNorth and generateYSouth if I am repeating these formulas in multiple places set screen to full screen? make strings fit to the full screen properly.
-I want to add a shadow effect to my falling digital code or some form of faked perspective somehow to make it look less flat and have some opacity to this.
-Music? find royalty free music somewhere to accompany the final video. screen size still isn't true, getting black bars at top of screen and bottom of screen need to find true values somehow.

 ## Possible extensions in further versions:

-- Pause option.
-- Erase screen.
 - Music.
 - Fullscreen.
-- Fix screen size.
 - All four directions at the same time

-// comment:
-// note use window.requestAnimationFrame() instead
-// Forget Oop for JavaScript
-// You can still use the classes as that can be useful, but then just store all letters in an array
-// and iterate through it, increase the Y position by the speed and draw it